Jelly Palm - Butia odorata

 Flowers

-A woody, beaked spathe covers the meter-long inflorescence (Fig. 14) which is branched once.
+A woody, beaked spathe covers the 3 ft (1 m) inflorescence (Fig. 14) which is branched once.
 Staminate and pistillate flowers are produced on the same inflorescence and may be reddish to yellow in color.
 2

 Fruit